The Importance of Offering Free Customer WiFi

-We all know how important it is for a small business to offer free WiFi.
+We all know how important it is for a business to offer free customer WiFi.
 Afterall, a good Internet connection is now a common expectation of consumers and no longer considered a special amenity.
 Just like you want to have an inviting office or store layout, attractive lighting, and a comfortable, welcoming atmosphere, you need to offer customers a reliable Internet connection if you expect them to spend significant time in your business these days.

 But what are your customers’ expectations for an Internet connection beyond it simply being available?

-In this article, we’ll look beyond the connection to explore what you can do to make the free customer WiFi your small business is offering really stand out.
+Let’s look beyond the connection to explore what you can do to make the free customer WiFi your business is offering really stand out.

 1. The Need for Speed